Skip to main content

 Collecting and holding personal data

-The SPCB processes any personal data you send in line with the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-Personal data consists of data from which a living individual may be identified.
-The SPCB will hold any personal data you share with us securely, we will use it only for the purposes set out in this privacy notice and for which it was collected and will only in line with the legal basis for which it is being processed.
+The SPCB processes any personal data you send in line with the requirements of the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+Personal data consists of data from which a living individual is identified or is identifiable.
+The SPCB will only use your personal data for the purposes set out in this privacy notice and for which it was collected and in line with the legal basis for which it is being processed.

-Further information about how the Scottish Parliament processes personal data.
+Further information about how the Scottish Parliament processes personal data is available here.

 Categories of information processed